-Frequently Asked QuestionsFor vendors, attendees and speakers
+Frequently Asked QuestionsFor vendors and attendees

 Who is the Venture Local Fair for?